nitishp/ml_notes/deep_learning/hyperparameters/Week3.md

 * High level idea:
   * We normalize inputs to make gradient descent faster
   * We can do the same thing for the activations of the output of each hidden layer
+    * More formally, this reduces the covariate shift effect for each neural net layer:
+      * This happens when the underlying dataset shifts slightly, causing the output of the layer to be incorrect
+      * Batch normalization forces the mean and variance of the layer to be 0 and 1, so it coerces these values to be in a similar range
+    * It also has the slight effect of regularization when used with mini-batch gradient descent, since the mean and variance are calculated per mini-batch.
+So they'll never be fully accurate, thus adding some noise
 * In practice, the normalization is not done at $a^{[l](i)}$ but at $z^{[l](i)}$
 * The way this works is:
   * For a bunch of activations: $z^{[l](1)},z^{[l](2)},...,z^{[l](m)}$